AmaanBilwar/AmaanBilwar/README.md

 - participated in my first ever [hackathon](https://www.linkedin.com/posts/aniruddhan-ramesh-7854a0221_im-beyond-excited-to-share-that-my-team-activity-7302402548357857280-JjZy?utm_source=share&utm_medium=member_desktop&rcm=ACoAAD6CRZEBddecKFUeZqS7s8HAXqDXvhaUCB8)
     - won the **most technically impressive** prize
     - won the **best use of aws** category
+    - web dev lead of one of the largest in-person hackathons in the midwest

 <br />